liao-zh/siyuan-inbox-transfer/README.md

 - 0.4.0: Uploaded to the bazaar.

 Existing issues:
-- Mobile terminal is not supported.
+- Mobile frontend is not supported.
-- If the icon is not displayed in the dock, you can try restarting the software (or).

 ## Acknowledgments